 The Education Department engages the general public with the Clark’s collections, exhibitions and grounds through programs that create valuable, meaningful, and even transformative experiences.
-We are dedicated to serving people of all backgrounds and identities and we strive to be responsive and relative to individual and community needs and interests.
-The goal of all our programs is to help people realize that engaging with art can enhance their lives.
+We are dedicated to serving people of all backgrounds and identities and we strive to be responsive and relevant to individual and community needs and interests.
+The goal of all our programs is to help people realize that engaging with art and nature can enhance their lives.